 Understanding biodiversity risks in our own operations

 We want to ensure that the locations of our offices and distribution centers are not conflicting with biodiversity-sensitive areas.
-Therefore we use internationally recognized tools like the Integrated Biodiversity Assessment Tool (IBAT), including the Species Threat Abatement and Restoration (STAR) metric, to see how our operations might impact the local environment.
-This helps us to identify areas where we can improve and take proactive steps to minimize our footprint.
-For more details on our biodiversity assessments, see our 2024 annual report.
-These assessments are shared locally and included in our Integrated Management System (IMS), as part of our certification systems such as ISO 14001.
+Therefore, we use internationally recognized tools like the Integrated Biodiversity Assessment Tool (IBAT), including the Species Threat Abatement and Restoration (STAR) metric, to see how our operations might impact the local environment.
+This helps us to identify areas where we can improve and take proactive steps to minimize our impact.
+For more details on our biodiversity assessments, see our 2025 Annual Report.
+These assessments are shared locally and included in our Integrated Management System (IMS), as part of our certification systems.

 Our IMS supports securing key ISO certifications across our locations, ensuring compliance with environmental, health & safety, and energy management standards.